devDeji/SMS-Multicast/README.md

 SMS-Multicast
 =============

-* This Project focuses on creating a mass texting application on Android.
-* The core function is importing a CSV file, which includes the phone numbers and the messages to send to each number.
-* The minimum version required is Android 4.4 currently.
-* The source code is written on Android Studio.
+A mass texting app on Android, which can import (phone_number, messages) pairs from a CSV file, and send them all.

+Support Android 5.0+ (API Level 21)

+Project created by Android Studio 1.1.

-Yu Zhiqiang
+Yu, Zhiqiang
-7th Mar.
-2014